alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 ## Summary

-Merging a PR for an application repo will trigger an automatic deployment of the change to the GOV.UK Production environment, after it passes pre-production safety checks.
+In [RFC 70](https://github.com/alphagov/govuk-rfcs/blob/master/rfc-070-path-towards-continuous-deployment-cd.md#proposal) we committed to fully automatic deployments.
+The following provides a framework for how we will actually achieve this for all of our existing apps.

+Decision: in order to safely enable automatic deployments for each app, we will specify minimum criteria that must first be met.
+See the criteria described [below](#safety-concerns).

-An audit of compatibility for each of our apps can be found in [Appendix A: Compatibility](rfc-128/compatibility.md).
+An audit of our apps against these criteria can be found in [Appendix A: Compatibility](rfc-128/compatibility.md).

 ## Problem